 - When their entitlement gets brought into question.
 (Not getting their own way.)

 - When their arrogance gets brought into question. ( when their ego or pride gets hurt.)

 - When their belief, they are special gets brought into question. ( If they’re not the centre of attention.)

 - When their exploitative behaviour gets brought into question. ( If they are caught out on their pathological lies.)

 - When their envy gets brought into question. ( If they believe someone is doing better than them.)

 - If their ideal is brought into question. ( when they fail to deliver on the things they promised to deliver.

-When a narcissist’s true character is questioned in some way, which is easily done as they go around many manipulative methods to hide their true selves from those around them, often getting caught up in their own lies, however as they believe they are right.
+When a narcissist’s true character is questioned somehow, which is easily done as they go around many manipulative methods to hide their true selves from those around them, often getting caught up in their own lies, however as they believe they are right.
 Others are wrong.
-When their true characteristics are questioned they believe others have turned against them, therefore they rage as they hold a grudge against those who don’t see reality as the narcissist sees reality, against those who do well as the narcissist envy often means the narcissist believes the person doing well has in some way stolen from the narcissist.
-Therefore the narcissist seeks to sabotage others to feel better about themselves often claiming “if you hadn’t, I wouldn’t .”
+When their true characteristics are questioned, they believe others have turned against them.
+Therefore they rage as they hold a grudge against those who don’t see reality as the narcissist sees reality, against those who do well as the narcissist envy often means the narcissist believes the person doing well has in some way stolen from the narcissist.
+Therefore the narcissist seeks to sabotage others to feel better about themselves, often claiming, “if you hadn’t, I wouldn’t .”
 And many a narcissist believes this.

-When their true characteristics are brought into question, they believe people have turned against them, are untrustworthy or have hurt them in some way.
+When their true characteristics are brought into question, they believe people have turned against them, are untrustworthy or have hurt them somehow.
 Their anger rises, and the narcissist rages.

 A narcissist can pull others down to feel better about themselves.
 They can lie, deny, ignore or sulk to avoid being held responsible.